-The University of Michigan Comprehensive Stroke Program is an ACGME accredited program offering a one or two year fellowship in cerebrovascular disease.
+The University of Michigan Vascular Neurology Fellowship is an ACGME accredited program offering a one- or two-year fellowship in cerebrovascular disease.
 Our goal is to attract highly qualified and motivated candidates interested in pursuing a career in clinical, health service, or basic science stroke research.
 Our program provides fellows with intensive training in clinical diagnosis and management of ischemic and hemorrhagic stroke.
 Fellows also participate in clinical and epidemiological stroke research and receive education in the fundamentals of research design, methodology and analysis.
 Fellows have research time to develop independent research projects under faculty supervision.
 The University of Michigan is designated as a Comprehensive Stroke Center by the Joint Commission, and is a Regional Coordinating Center for StrokeNet, an NIH-funded clinical trials network.

 Fellowship rotations (ACGME-approved year):

 - Vascular Neurology Inpatient Care• Vascular Neurology Emergency Care

 - Vascular Neurology Outpatient Clinic

 - Physical Medicine and Rehabilitation